microsoft/lets-learn-mcp-javascript/part2-building-mcp-server.md

 Replace the static city name with `${city}` using template literals.

+Then return our data as JSON and extract the latitude and longitude from the first result.

 Include error handling to notify the AI agent if the city doesn't exist.
 ```ts
 //...